The PCF Young Investigator Award-Class of 2017 recipients are:

 What this means for patients: New approaches are needed to improve the diagnosis and prognosis of prostate cancer, so that patients can be better matched with optimal treatment plans.
 Dr. Hectors will validate the accuracy of an emerging imaging technology, multiparametric MRI, for the accurate assessment of prostate cancer aggressiveness.
 This will lead to improved outcomes for patients by avoiding under and over-treatment.

-2017 Jonathan Kovler – PCF Young Investigator Award
+2017 Kovler Family – PCF Young Investigator Award